8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220215/content.md

 Basically, as long as I’m not taking a pay cut, I should be okay.

+## The market

+It’s still down.
+I’m still dollar cost averaging in.
+I’m still throwing in a bit extra when and where I feel comfortable per the the [budgeting parameters](/finances/budgeting/#spending-cash-reserves) for cash reserves.

+If I was in [drawdown mode](/finances/concepts/#accumulation-drawdown-and-rebalancing), I wouldn’t be trying to slip more in, I don’t think.
+If I were closer to when I’m thinking of flipping the switch to drawdown mode, I’d probably be building more toward the Mark 1 (or 2) allocations.

 ## Mark 2.0?

 I’m considering a new pie for the FI experiments.
 The premise behind it would be to not consider cash reserves and spending money as something outside the portfolio; a more holistic view, if you will.
 I’m thinking 5 percent cash, which means the portfolio would look something like this: